 Courses are taught by UX experts in their field

-Join one of our exiting, practical & short courses, delivered once a week, for 6 to 8 weeks, provided by UX Academy in Central London or available to attend remotely.
+Join one of our exciting, practical & short courses, delivered once a week, for 6 to 8 weeks, provided by UX Academy in Central London or available to attend remotely.
 Our courses will help you start or develop your skills and portfolio.
 Our Beginner UX course will provide the tools to start your UI & UX Design career.
 The intermediate UX course is designed for people with previous UX and UI Design experience, or if have already attended a Beginners UX course.
 Our newest course Designing for Voice (Alexa), in collaboration with Amazon, will help you gain practical knowledge in designing & building a voice skill.

 Courses are £950 per person